 College Admissions: Making the Grade

-While it is college admission officers to look first at a student’s high school academic record and Scholastic Aptitude Test (SAT) scores, beyond that there are many other factors that enter into the equation as possible indicators of a student’s ability and potential for future success.
+While college admission officers first look at a student’s high school academic record and Scholastic Aptitude Test (SAT) scores, beyond that many other factors enter into the equation as possible indicators of a student’s ability and potential for future success.

 Demonstrate formal recognition of your child’s ability to excel in a particular area.

 Shows your child has a competitive drive and a winning attitude.

 • Extracurricular activities

 Can also highlight your child’s competitive spirit, leadership qualities, and overall interests.